SimpleCodeByElmir/SimpleCodeByElmir/README.md

 ### Hi there 👋 I'm Elmir Musaev and welocome to my profile.
-'note that the contribution activity here doesn't reflect the real time spent working on projects.
+`note that the contribution activity here doesn't reflect the real time spent working on projects.
-Check Repo GitLab_activity/'
+Check Repo GitLab_activity/`

 <!--
 **SimpleCodeByElmir/SimpleCodeByElmir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.